QBladeOcean/QBladeOceanDocs/docs/source/src/user/bem/bem.rst

 Rotor BEM
 ---------
 In the *Rotor BEM* submodule, the user can carry out rotor blade simulations over a range of tip speed ratios (TSRs).
 A rotor simulation can only be defined when at least one rotor blade is present in the database (see :ref:`Blade Design Overview`).
-When defining a rotor simulation in the *Analysis Settings* box, the user can select the desired corrections (:ref:`Corrections`) to the BEM algorithm and the simulation parameters.
+When defining a rotor simulation in the *Analysis Settings* box, the user can select the desired corrections to the BEM algorithm and the simulation parameters.
 Once a simulation is defined, the user can select a range of TSRs, and the incremental step for the simulation.

 A rotor simulation is always carried out with dimensionless arguments.
 The freestream velocity is assumed to be uniform and the rotor radius is normalized for the computation.
 This implies that no dimensional power curve or load distributions (e.g. bending moment) can be computed during a rotor simulation.

 .. _fig-rotor_bem:
 .. figure:: define_rotor_params.png